975L/IncludeLibraryBundle/README.md

 You can also use `inc_link` in the same way `{{ inc_link('bootstrap', 'css', '3.*') }}` to get only the href (css) or src (js) part (url).

-If you need to add some url query parameters, you can do so by calling the fourth argument.
+For **javascript**, if you need to add some url query parameters, you can do so by calling the fourth argument of `inc_lib()`.

-For example, for Tinymce to provide its apiKey `{{ inc_lib('tinymce', 'js', 'stable', '?apiKey=YOUR_API_KEY') }}`, you simply need to provide the full query parameters, including "?" and "&" as it will added to the srcipt call.
+For example, Tinymce needs an apiKey, so call it like this: `{{ inc_lib('tinymce', 'js', 'stable', '?apiKey=YOUR_API_KEY') }}`, you simply need to provide the full query parameters, including "?" and "&" as it will be added to the srcipt call.

 Supported libraries